nikksno/MacHete/README.md

 # MacHete
 The definitive fucking startpoint to be a mac admin for your organization.
-Includes a complete overview of how everything works, links to the tools you'll be using, and a functional directory structure to prepare your final products.
+Includes a complete overview of how everything works, links to the tools you'll be using, and a functional directory structure with sample files to prepare your final products.
 That's right: this is going from start to end.

 ## This is the situation